Object Linking and Embedding magic bytes (.dot)

 What are the magic bytes for .dot files?

-The magic bytes for An Object Linking and Embedding files are D0 CF 11 E0 A1 B1 1A E1 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Object Linking and Embedding (.dot) files are D0 CF 11 E0 A1 B1 1A E1 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .dot file?